metaplex-foundation/docs/docs/about/terminology.md

 An example of a normal NFT would be an artwork that is a one-of-a-kind that, once sold, is no longer within the artist's own wallet, but is in the purchaser's wallet.

-## Types of Auctions

-Metaplex currently supports four types of auctions that are all derived from English auctions.

-Basic parameters include:

-- Auction start time
-- Auction end time
-- Reservation price

-Additionally, Metaplex includes a novel concept of the participation NFT.
-Each bidding participant can be rewarded a unique NFT for participating in the auction.

-The creator of an auction also has the ability to configure a minimal price that should be charged for redemption, with the option to set it as "free".

-### Single Item

-This type of auction can be used to sell normal NFTs and re-sell Prints, as well as the sale of Master Edition themselves (and the associated printing rights) if the artist so wishes.
-While this last behavior is not exposed in the current UI, it does exist in the protocol.

-### Open Edition

-An open edition auction requires the offering of a Master Edition NFT that specifically has no set supply.
-The auction will only create Prints of this item for bidders: each bidder is guaranteed to get a print, as there are no true "winners" of this auction type.

-An open edition auction can either have a set fixed price (equivalent to a Buy Now sale), can be set to the bid price (Pay what you want), or can be free (Make any bid to get it for free).

-### Limited Edition

-For a limited edition auction, a Master Edition NFT (of limited or unlimited supply) may be provided to the auction with a number of copies as the set amount of winning places.

-For each prize place, a Print will be minted in order of prize place, and awarded to the winning bidder of that place.

-For example, the first place winner will win Print #1; the second place winner Print #2; and so on.

-It is required for limited supply NFTs that there is at least as much supply remaining as there are desired winners in the auction.

-### Tiered Auction

-A tiered auction can contain a mix of the other three auction types as winning placements.
-For instance, the first place winner could win a Print of Limited Edition NFT A, while the second-place winner could win Normal NFT, and so on.
-Additionally, all participants who did not win any place could get a Participation NFT Print from a Master Edition (if the Master Edition had no supply limit).

 ## Royalties

 Metaplex can seamlessly create on-chain artist splits that remove the awkwardness out of collaboration.